 Besides providing assistance in content areas, tutors help students understand general concepts; for example, what are the elements of fiction or how does a democracy differ from a republican form of government?
 Though tutors do not edit writing assignments, they guide students through the process, pointing out problems such as unclear thesis statements, grammar errors, and weaknesses in organization and development.
 The word "tutoring" is often associated with remedial help.
-However, even students who are doing well in a subject area visit the TSC in order to put the finishing touches on an assignment, to let an objective reader make useful suggestions, or to get confirmation of a job well done.
+However, even students who are doing well in a subject area visit the TSC to put the finishing touches on an assignment, to let an objective reader make useful suggestions, or to get confirmation of a job well done.
 We are happy to provide such reinforcement and to be a part of someone's academic success.

-The TSC also offers weekly workshops in thesis development, paragraph organization, the research paper process, writing a successful essay examination, and identifying academic integrity issues.
-This information is posted on the TSC Website, the UST APP, and in weekly Campus Announcements.
-Our Website also includes learning links that students may access for further assistance.
+The TSC also offers weekly workshops in thesis development, paragraph organization, the research paper process, writing a successful essay examination, and identifying academic integrity issues, including the use of AI.
+This information is posted on the TSC Website, the UST APP, Instagram, outside the Center, and in weekly Campus Announcements.

 As part of the Mendenhall Achievement Center, a complex of centralized services for students, the TSC is committed to student success at the University of St. Thomas.
-Located in 207 Crooker Center, the TSC is open Monday-Thursday, from 9:00 A.M. - 7:00 P.M. and Friday, from 9:00 A.M. - 2:00 P.M.
+Located in 207 Crooker Center, the TSC is open Monday-Thursday, from 9:00 A.M. - 11:00 P.M. and Friday, from 9:00 A.M. - 2:00 P.M.
+Tutoring is available in person and remotely.